Iranian architecture

-Iranian architecture displays great variety, both structural and aesthetic, from a variety of traditions and experience.
-Without sudden innovations, and despite the repeated trauma of invasions and cultural shocks, it has achieved "an individuality distinct from that of other Muslim countries".
-Its paramount virtues are: "a marked feeling for form and scale; structural inventiveness, especially in vault and dome construction; a genius for decoration with a freedom and success not rivaled in any other architecture".

-Traditionally, the guiding formative motif of Iranian architecture has been its cosmic symbolism "by which man is brought into communication and participation with the powers of heaven".
-This theme has not only given unity and continuity to the architecture of Persia, but has been a primary source of its emotional character as well.

 According to American historian and archaeologist Arthur Pope, the supreme Iranian art, in the proper meaning of the word, has always been its architecture.
 The supremacy of architecture applies to both pre- and post-Islamic periods.
+Iranian architecture displays great variety, both structural and aesthetic, from a variety of traditions and experience.
+Without sudden innovations, and despite the repeated trauma of invasions and cultural shocks, it developed a recognizable style distinct from other regions of the Muslim world.
+Its virtues are "a marked feeling for form and scale; structural inventiveness, especially in vault and dome construction; a genius for decoration with a freedom and success not rivaled in any other architecture".

+General characteristics

 Fundamental principles

-Traditional Persian architecture has maintained a continuity that, although temporarily distracted by internal political conflicts or foreign invasion, nonetheless has achieved an unmistakable style.
+Traditional Iranian architecture has maintained a continuity that, although temporarily distracted by internal political conflicts or foreign invasion, nonetheless has achieved an unmistakable style.

-In this architecture, "there are no trivial buildings; even garden pavilions have nobility and dignity, and the humblest caravanserais generally have charm.
+Arthur Pope, a 20th-century scholar of Persian architecture, described it in these terms: "there are no trivial buildings; even garden pavilions have nobility and dignity, and the humblest caravanserais generally have charm.
 In expressiveness and communicativity, most Persian buildings are lucid, even eloquent.
 The combination of intensity and simplicity of form provides immediacy, while ornament and, often, subtle proportions reward sustained observation."

+According to scholars Nader Ardalan and Laleh Bakhtiar, the guiding formative motif of Iranian architecture has been its cosmic symbolism "by which man is brought into communication and participation with the powers of heaven".
+This theme has not only given unity and continuity to the architecture of Iran, but has been a primary source of its emotional character as well.

+Materials

+Available building materials dictate major forms in traditional Iranian architecture.
+Heavy clays, readily available at various places throughout the plateau, have encouraged the development of the most primitive of all building techniques, molded mud, compressed as solidly as possible, and allowed to dry.
+This technique, used in Iran from ancient times, has never been completely abandoned.
+The abundance of heavy plastic earth, in conjunction with a tenacious lime mortar, also facilitated the development and use of brick.